 Meet the definition of having a visual impairment, including DeafBlindness, as defined in the Michigan Administrative Rules for Special Education.

 R 340.1708 Visual impairment explained; determination

 Are eligible for financial need as demonstrated by a Bridge Card or proof of eligibility for free/reduced school lunch.
 No exceptions will be made.

 Maximum Funding Amount

 The maximum funding per district is $2,000 per fiscal year.
-For each district, MDE-LIO allows one mini-grant per fiscal year (October 1-September 30).
-The number of available grants varies each year and are awarded first come, first served.
+For each district, MDE-LIO allows one mini-grant per fiscal year (October 1 - September 30).
+The number of available grants varies each year and are awarded on a first come, first served basis.
 If more than one teacher from a district would like to apply, the maximum amount of funds must remain within the $2,000 limit per district.
 No exceptions will be made.

-The MDE-LIO mini-grant coordinator works with you at every step to ensure proper reimbursement upon the completion of your program.
+The MDE-LIO mini-grant coordinator works with you at every step to ensure proper reimbursement after your program has ended.

 Submit an Application

 - Fax or mail in a Mini-Grant Application [PDF].
 Please include ALL of the following:

 - An implementation plan, including expected outcomes of the program.